pytorch/tutorials/beginner_source/deep_learning_60min_blitz.rst

 What is PyTorch?
 ~~~~~~~~~~~~~~~~~~~~~
-PyTorch a Python-based scientific computing package for two broad purposes:
+PyTorch is a Python-based scientific computing package for two broad purposes:

-- A replacement for NumPy to use the power of GPUs
+-  A replacement for NumPy to use the power of GPUs.
 -  A deep learning research platform that provides maximum flexibility and speed

 Goal of this tutorial:
 ~~~~~~~~~~~~~~~~~~~~~~~~
 - Understand PyTorch’s Tensor library and neural networks at a high level.
 - Train a small neural network to classify images

 ..
 Note::